YourOnly-One/content/way/en-ph/blog/posts/2016/20160905-you-shall-not-murder.md

   </li>
 </ul>

-Personally, I have not found any verse allowing such during wars not ordered by <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YAHUWAH); or of self-defense.
+Personally, I have not found any verse allowing such during wars not ordered by <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YAHUWAH); or of self-defense.
 When the original Israel waged a war against their enemies, it was because of "sin".
-Either them being punished for they turned their backs on <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YAHUWAH), or they had and must remove any pagan influences around them lest they too fall once again to its lure.
+Either them being punished for they turned their backs on <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YAHUWAH), or they had and must remove any pagan influences around them lest they too fall once again to its lure.

 Protecting and saving a family member.
 A good example was when Abram (later Abraham) saved his nephew Lot when he was attacked and captured by foreign kings.
 Abram took with him 318 trained men from his own household and went after them.
 He was able to rescue Lot and his men, women, and servants, together with all their livestocks and other possessions.